 There are a few short trails for the hiking fans, and those with an adventurous soul can explore any of the four caves dotted around the park, including Mi Cave, which translates as ‘Bear Cave’.

-However, without a doubt the jewel in the park is the amazing seven-tiered waterfall, which cascades down through the lush forest gushing over limestone rocks through beautiful, emerald pools and small ponds abundant with life.
+However, without a doubt the jewel in the park is the amazing seven-tiered waterfall (one of the most beautiful waterfalls in Thailand), which cascades down through the lush forest gushing over limestone rocks through beautiful, emerald pools and small ponds abundant with life.

 While lower tiers are swarming with picnic-makers and young families, further up the crowds fade as the challenge to reach the highest tier deters all but the most physically fit and daring.

 Reaching the summit takes a bit of a scramble on the wet rocks, but it is there that you can see the rock face at the top that resembles the elephant’s head from which the park’s name is inspired.

 Khao Yai National Park